aiverify-foundation/aiverify/stock-plugins/aiverify.stock.image-corruption-toolbox/algorithms/environment_corruptions/README.md

   --file_name_label file_name
 ```

 If the algorithm runs successfully, the results of the test will be saved in an `output` folder.

+## Notebook Preview

+Use the [environment.ipynb](aiverify_environment_corruptions/utils/environment.ipynb) notebook to preview each corruption function and modify the default parameter values if needed.

 ## Develop plugin locally